Robert Shaw (Illinois politician): Cook County Board of Review

 In 1998, Shaw was elected in the inaugural election of the newly formed Cook County Board of Review (which was a restructuring of the former Cook County Board of Appeals), Shaw was elected in to as the commissioner from its 3rd district.
 He was reelected in 2002.

 While on the board, Shaw was considered to be an ally of fellow board member Joseph Berrios, voting in lockstep with him on most cases.
 On occasion, however, he did dissent in a number of cases where Berrios and the board's third member, Maureen Murphy, both voted to lower the tax rates on large properties in downtown Chicago.

 During his tenure, he was dubbed the "reduction commissioner".
-However, he was also criticized as handing out political and patronage favors.
-The Cook County state's attorney's office investigated accusations that Shaw had helped to arrange a property tax break for his brother (saving him as much as $1,219), but found no wrongdoing.
+He was also criticized as handing out political and patronage favors.
+The Cook County state's attorney's office investigated accusations that Shaw had acted improperly by helping to arrange a property tax reduction for his brother (saving him as much as $1,219), but found no wrongdoing.
 Additionally, the Board of Review made changes to its policies on reviewing tax cases in response to the fact that several of Shaw's staff members had owned properties which they analyzed themselves in their positions.
 Cases where Shaw's staff had done this had been flagged by fellow board member Maureen Murphy.

 In 2004, Shaw was narrowly unseated in the Democratic primary by Larry Rogers Jr. Rogers had been recruited to run against Shaw by Jesse Jackson Jr. and James Meeks.
-Jackson had been a regular political rival of Shaw's.
+Jackson had been a regular political rival of Shaw brothers.